Pulover/PuloversMacroCreator/Documentation/Playback.md

 To change options click the Options button on the main window or select Options Menu > Settings.
 Some of the options can also be accessible from the *Playback Options* button on the [Controls Toolbar](#controls-toolbar).

+### Title Match Mode

-**Title Match Mode**: Sets the matching behavior of the WinTitle parameter in commands such as WinWait.
+Sets the matching behavior of the WinTitle parameter in commands such as WinWait.

 **1**: A window's title must start with the specified WinTitle to be a match.
 **2**: A window's title can contain WinTitle anywhere inside it to be a match.